andrew/ultimate-awesome/README.md

 - [awesome-a11y-vue](https://github.com/vue-a11y/awesome-a11y-vue) - A list of awesome things related to accessibility in Vue.js.
 - [Awesome-Code](https://github.com/BinbinBian/Awesome-Code) - Links to a curated list of awesome implementations of  models.
 - [awesome-object-detection-datasets](https://github.com/coderonion/awesome-object-detection-datasets) - A collection of some awesome public object detection and recognition datasets.
+- [awesome-comics-understanding](https://github.com/emanuelevivoli/awesome-comics-understanding) - The official repo of the Comics Survey: "A missing piece in Vision and Language: A Survey on Comics Understanding".
 - [awesome-social-robots](https://github.com/jcarolinares/awesome-social-robots) - A list of resources and projects to create Open Source Social Robots.
+- [awesome-learned-point-cloud-compression](https://github.com/kaiwangm/awesome-learned-point-cloud-compression) - A list of papers about learned point cloud compression.
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.
 - [awesome-moonbit](https://github.com/moonbitlang/awesome-moonbit) - A curated collection of awesome MoonBit tools, frameworks, libraries and articles.
 - [awesome-design](https://github.com/oscarotero/awesome-design) - A collection of open resources for web designers.